 University of Michigan students who are currently pursuing an Earth and Environmental Sciences major are eligible for our fifth-year Masters program.
-Students who are interested in the fifth-year MS are strongly encouraged to discuss their plans with their EARTH undergraduate advisor early in their senior year.
+Students who are interested in the fifth-year MS are strongly encouraged to discuss their plans with their EARTH undergraduate advisor early in their junior year.
 The GRE test is not required for students applying to this program.

-The requirements for the fifth-year MS are fulfilled mainly through coursework.
 The specific credit requirements for the fifth-year MS degree are identical to the two-year MS degree and include:

 - Satisfactory completion of 24 credits at the graduate level (includes both course work and research)